haberdashPI/Weber.jl/README.md

 This generates the low (1000 Hz) and high (1100 Hz) tone.
 In addition to `ramp` and `tone` there are many other function to help you generate sounds (`mix`, `mult`, `silence`, `noise`, `highpass`, `lowpass`, `bandpass`, `tone`, `ramp`, `harmonic_complex`, `attenuate`).
-Any aribtrary single dimensional array (or 2d for stereo sound) can be used as a sound stimulus, and anything you can do to an array you can do to a sound stimiulus.
+Any arbitrary single dimensional array (or 2d for stereo sound) can be used as a sound stimulus, and anything you can do to an array you can do to a sound stimulus.
 You can also load sounds from a wav file using `load`.
 Refer to the documentation of these individual functions for details.
 Generally you should create the sounds prior to running an experiment, as shown here, to minimize latency.
 If these functions are insufficient you may